mattcossins-arm/Arm-Developer-Labs-Staging/docs/index.md

 To receive recognition for your efforts.

-1. <a href="mailto:example@example.com?subject=Academic%20Project">**Send An email</a> to education@arm.com**.
-Use the title 'Project XXX' where XXX is replaced with your project name.
-Please include the following in the email body:

-- Name of the participant(s)
-- University / Academic affiliation (if applicable)
-- Links to your project outputs for review (e.g., GitHub repo, academic posters, reports etc.)
+1. **Fork this repository** and edit the `README.md` file in the `/Projects/Previous_Submissions` folder.
+As a minimum you must include a title, author(s) and a link to your source code.

 Please do not include any confidential information in your contribution.
 This includes confidential software or unannounced product information.
-Please also clarify with your academic institution what content you are permitted to share.
-Please tick and add the following information to your email submission.
+If you are a student, please also clarify with your academic institution what content you are permitted to share.

-By sending this email, I confirm that you can use, modify, copy, and redistribute this contribution, under the Arm education or MIT license.

 2. **Post a link to your project on the `#developer-labs` discord channel** (sign up to the developer progam [here](https://www.arm.com/resources/developer-program?#register)).
 The post should include a short description and/or a screenshot with the `#developerchallenge` tag.